Kenistance/Kenistance/README.md

 ## About Code 254

-"We are the Africa and World's Best."
+We are the Africa and World's Best.

 Code 254 offers focused, high-quality development services across these areas: